Are you smelling rotten eggs, a sewage smell or just any other unpleasant odors?

 - A buildup of organic matter.

-In very rare cases it can be something else, like mould or even a dead animal in the walls close to the drain.
+In very rare cases it can be something else, like mould, a broken sewer line or even a dead animal in the walls close to the sink drain.

 Let’s hold our noses and explore the most common causes in more detail.
 Meanwhile, run any exhaust fans and open any windows in the room.
 If the problem is actual sewer gas, it’s not only unpleasant it can be dangerous if it builds up too much.

 All drains have – or should have (more on this later) – a low bend called a trap.
-The bend faces downwards, and water collects in there, blocking the sewer gasses from emerging from the drain.
+The bend faces downwards, and water collects in there, blocking the sewer gases from emerging from the drain.
 Gravity holds the water in place, and it is refreshed every time you run the tap.
-Usually in Ottawa we have P-shaped traps like the one pictured below.
+Usually in Ottawa, we have P-shaped traps like the one pictured below.

 There are several things that could be wrong with the trap.